John Macready (gymnast)

-John Macready (born April 29, 1975) is an American gymnast and motivational speaker.
-He is the grandson of the actor George Macready.
+John McWilliams Macready (born April 29, 1975) is an American gymnast and motivational speaker.
+He was a member of the United States men's national artistic gymnastics team.

+Career

 Macready was a member of the 1996 US Olympic Team and two-time World Championship Team member in 1995 and 1997.
 He was the youngest member of the 1996 men's US Olympic gymnastics team.

+Personal life

+Macready is the son of actor Michael Macready and grandson of actor George Macready.
+Olympic teammate John Roethlisberger and Macready own and operate FLIPFEST, a gymnastics camp located on Lake Frances in Crossville, Tennessee.
 He has worked with the Make a Wish Foundation and hosts the annual "John Macready March of Dimes Invitational."

-John Macready and John Roethlisberger own and operate FLIPFEST, a gymnastics camp Located on Lake Frances in Crossville, Tennessee.